 Turbulence – Centre of Excellence

 At the Technical University of Denmark, Associate Professor Clara Marika Velte is building a brand new laboratory.
-With grants from the ERC (European Research Council) and the Poul Due Jensen Foundation, the lab will allow the research group to test existing and develop novel, robust, theory based on a combination of advanced experiments and mathematical analysis.
+With grants from the ERC (European Research Council) and the Poul Due Jensen Foundation, the lab will allow the research group to collect unique databases for turbulence research.
+Within the ERC project, the group can test existing established theory and within the scope of the Poul Due Jensen Foundation project develop novel, robust, theory based on a combination of advanced experiments and mathematical analysis.

 Water dowsing with science

 A new AU-USGS research project funded by the Poul Due Jensen Foundation will make new technology for underground water detection easily accessible in developing countries.

 The "digital twin" concept is hoped to be the key to the future's smart product ecosystem.
 The Poul Due Jensen Foundation has granted 12m DKK to a new 4-year research project investigating the potential - and the boundaries - of digital twins.

 New research in 3D printing will be made available via open platforms allowing curious companies access to knowledge about the processes behind it.

 Tobias Washeim, Rasmus Thoft Nygaard, Kristian Katholm Nielsen and Sebastian Lykke Dalsgaard from Egaa Gymnasium in Denmark won a golden ticket to the Stockholm Junior Water Prize competition when they participated in the Danish youth science competition Unge Forskere (Science EXPO) with a project on detecting microplastics in water.